Friday 13 May 2016. Beattock to Over Phawhope bothy, 10 miles.

 Next target was the fishing reservoir of Watch Water.
 Research told me that there was a small cafe here, so I called in.
 It was hosted by Gavin, a retired plumber who loved the solitude – a dozen fishing boats were tied up alongside but none were in use today.
 The cafe sells tea, coffee, pot noodles and snacks; a cup of tea was what I had came for.
 We got to talking, and he told me that he spent a month in the Highlands every year, each day walking a little further, to stave off stiffness in his hips and back; he also told of an SUW walker who had called in an hour before, taking his dog with him on the trail, a dobermann-poodle cross – the dog had his own backpack.
 Shouldn’t be difficult to spot, I thought.

 The village of Longformacus was an easy road walk down in the valley.
 “Is there a shop?”
 I asked a resident.
 “Not since 1972” came the reply.
 I didn’t really need one, and munched on some tablet by the village bridge.
-Next up was a last moorland crossing, rising above the Dye Water, on which I remembered going wrong in the other direction back in 2007.
-Coming from the west, all seemed straightforward, though I think I can see where the problem lay earlier (it’s noted in an amendment to the 2007 page).
+Next up was a last moorland crossing, rising above the Dye Water, on which I remembered going wrong in the other direction back in 2007, on my cross-Scotland walk.
+Coming from the west rather than the east, all seemed straightforward, though I think I can see where the problem lay earlier (it’s noted in an amendment to the 2007 page).
 High on the hill, there’s a lovely line of beech trees, and a waymarker gives a 50-yard diversion to a noted viewpoint, which these days does little more than give an excellent view of the Black Hill wind farm.
 The Way then crosses a B road before staying high through Roughside Wood until its final descent into Abbey St Bathans.

 Abbey St Bathans church